MLT-solutions/MLT-stock-idea-assistant/README.md

 ---

 ![Screenshot 2025-04-21 100937](https://github.com/user-attachments/assets/2bdf6d6a-61e6-439e-900a-401a6503c7b9)

+## Why This Tool Was Built
+Modern creators juggle speed, quality, and originality.
+We built this app to **automate the repetitive, spark fresh ideas, and generate consistent visual assets** using the latest in AI.

+## Why You’ll Love It
+- **Instant inspiration:** Describe a vibe, theme, or object—get a fully-formed visual prompt.
+- **Batch generate:** Quickly produce multiple visual variations with SDXL-quality output.
+- **Smart pipeline:** From prompt → image → metadata → ready-to-upload files.
+- **Works offline:** Powered by local LLM and ComfyUI, no cloud fees or internet required.

+## Ideal For
+- Graphic Designers
+- Art Directors
+- Creative Freelancers
+- Social Media Managers
+- Visual Storytellers

+## How It Works
+**1. Pick a Theme**
+- Enter your concept, keywords, or scene idea.

+**2. Generate Visual Prompts**
+- Let the AI suggest clean, structured prompt sets.

+**3. Batch Image Generation**
+- ComfyUI handles the render pipeline in local high-res.

+**4. Metadata Magic**
+- Embed title, keywords, and descriptions auto-generated for stock sites.

+**5. Export & Upload**
+- Final assets ready for use or submission.

-# 🛠️ Built for Creators Who Automate
+# 🛠️ Built for Creators & Designers Who Automate

 - 💬 Create AI-powered prompts
 - 🖼️ Generate images via ComfyUI
 - 🏷️ Inject metadata automatically
 - 📄 Upload to stock sites (Dreamstime, Adobe)
 - 0️⃣ **ZERO SETUP** if you already using ComfyUI & Ollama
+- 🆓 **ZERO COST** on own PC
 - 📌 Follow company policy NOT to use online AI
-- 🆓 **ZERO COST** on own PC

 # Why You Might Need This
 ## Pain Points Solved